wp-plugins/subheading/readme.txt

 = What are the `Before` and `After` inputs used for? =

-If you are using the option to automatically wrap the SubHeading content, you can include custom content before and after the subheading is displayed.
+If you are using the option to automatically wrap the subheading content, you can include custom content before and after the subheading is displayed.

 For example, setting Before to `<h3>` and after to `</h3>` will wrap the subheading in a h3 tag.

-= How can I stop SubHeadings appearing in places I don't want them to? =
+= How can I stop subheadings appearing in places I don't want them to? =

-Using the "Automatically display SubHeadings before post content." setting will prepend any SubHeading value before outputting any post content.
+Using the "Automatically display subheadings before post content." setting will prepend any subheading value before outputting any post content.

 The output can be customised slightly using the "Before" and "After" fields, however if you prefer more customisation and control it is probably best to disable this setting and edit the output within your theme templates.

-To display SubHeadings, place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want the SubHeading to appear.
+To display subheadings, place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want the subheading to appear.

-= Why do tags such as `<br />` and `<p>` disappear from my SubHeadings? =
+= Why do tags some tags disappear from my subheadings? =

-By default the plugin uses the default list of allowed tags, which can result in certain tags being removed.
+By default the plugin uses the default list of allowed tags, which can result in certain tags such as `<br />` and `<p>` being removed.
 This can be resolved by adding valid tags to the allowed list using the `subheading_tags` filter.

-If, for example, you wanted to enable the `<br />` tag in SubHeadings, include the following function to your theme functions.php file.
+If, for example, you wanted to enable the `<br />` tag in subheadings, include the following function to your theme functions.php file.

 `add_filter( 'subheading_tags', function( $tags ) {
 	$tags['br'] = array();